aiqc/AIQC/docs/_build/html/_sources/pages/explainer.rst.txt

   </br>
   <center>
-    <h3>Tuning</h3>
+    <h3>🎛️ Tuning</h3>
   </center>

   </br>
   <p class="explain">
-    A data scientist oversees the training of an neural network much like a chef prepares a meal 🔥🎛️&nbsp;The heat is what actually cooks the food, but there are still a few things that the chef controls:
+    A data scientist oversees the training of an neural network much like a chef prepares a meal.
+The heat is what actually cooks the food, but there are still a few things that the chef controls:
   </p>